azrail212/wp-auth-custom-login/README.md

 ## Overview

-This repository contains a **reference WordPress plugin** demonstrating how to implement:
+This repository contains a **reference WordPress plugin** demonstrating how to implement a **custom login and registration UI with Google OAuth**, while **preserving WordPress’ native authentication engine**.

-- A custom login UI
-- Google OAuth login
-- Standard username/password login
-- Safe redirection away from `wp-login.php` **without breaking WordPress core authentication**

-This is **not a production-ready plugin**.
-It is an **architectural reference** intended for learning, portfolio demonstration, and future extension (e.g. headless or mobile authentication).
+It is **not a production-ready plugin**, but an **architectural reference** intended for:
+- Portfolio demonstration
+- Learning advanced WordPress auth patterns
+- Preparing WordPress for headless or mobile (JWT) authentication

 ---

 ## Why This Exists

 Many tutorials and plugins:
 - Block or rename `wp-login.php`
 - Break logout and password reset flows
-- Rely on brittle redirect logic
-- Treat WordPress authentication as replaceable
+- Replace WordPress session handling

-This project demonstrates the **correct approach**:
+This project demonstrates the correct pattern:

 > **Redirect the login interface, not the login process.**

-WordPress remains the source of truth for:
+WordPress remains the source of truth for users, sessions, cookies, and permissions.
-- Users
-- Sessions
-- Cookies
-- Roles and capabilities

 ---

 ## What This Plugin Does

+- Works with custom `/login` and `/register` pages
-- Adds Google OAuth login (using Google Identity)
+- Integrates Google OAuth (identity provider only)
-- Supports standard WordPress username/password login
+- Supports standard username/password login
-- Provides a custom login page template
-- Redirects human access away from the default `wp-login.php` UI
+- Redirects users away from the default `wp-login.php` UI
-- Preserves WordPress core authentication flows
+- Preserves all WordPress core auth flows (login, logout, reset, admin)

 ---

 ## What This Plugin Intentionally Does NOT Do

-- Does NOT rename or disable `wp-login.php`
+- Rename or disable `wp-login.php`
-- Does NOT replace WordPress session handling
+- Replace WordPress session or cookie handling
-- Does NOT store OAuth access tokens
+- Store OAuth access tokens
-- Does NOT include UI styling or branding
-- Does NOT implement MFA, CAPTCHA, or rate limiting
+- Implement MFA, CAPTCHA, or rate limiting
+- Provide UI styling or branding

 These are **deliberate non-goals**.

 ---

+## How It’s Implemented (High Level)

+- `/login` and `/register` are **standard WordPress pages**
+- Each page uses a **custom page template** provided by the plugin
+- Forms submit to **WordPress’ native auth endpoints**
+- Google OAuth is used only to identify the user
+- Authentication cookies and sessions are handled by WordPress core

+The default login UI is hidden by redirecting **only the visual login form** using the `login_form_login` hook — without interfering with internal auth logic.

+---

 ## Key Technical Decisions

+- Redirects only the login UI, not authentication
 - Uses `login_form_login` instead of `login_init`
-- Avoids `is_user_logged_in()` checks in auth hooks
+- Avoids login-state checks inside auth hooks
-- Allows WordPress to manage cookies and redirects
-- Uses Google OAuth strictly as an identity provider
-- Separates UI concerns from authentication logic
+- Separates UI, auth engine, and OAuth responsibilities

 ---